alexguerra-dev/NovemberGame/README.md

 - Get good at using the editor
 - Remember to close your panels and panes
 - Try working in Zen mode sometime
+- Look and see if you have any errors
+- Write down the thoughts you just had
+- Make a list of three things you want
+- What are your goals?
 - Make the game
 - Find out about things[^1]
   - Music